EmmaWarshaw/data_wrangling_1/Data_Manipulation_with_dplyr.md

 ## # … with abbreviated variable names ¹​gd_of_birth, ²​pups_born_alive,
 ## #   ³​pups_dead_birth, ⁴​pups_survive
 ```

+Data set is litters, first it will sort on group, then it will sort on
+pups_born_alive.

 You can also sort in descending order if you’d like.